danakamal/NetAuto/README.md

 NetAuto is a CLI tool has been developed for automating network operations on Cisco devices using Python's NAPALM, through uploading a configuration file.
+This tool is intended for learning purposes, and to run on a development environment.
+It is recommended to create backups of your device configurations before running any automation tasks.
+By using this tool, you agree that the developers and contributors are not liable for any damages or issues that may arise from its use.
+Use this tool responsibly and in accordance with your organization's policies and procedures.

 ```
     )